RVCC’s Licensed Nursing Assistant (LNA) Program is a starting point in the Nursing field. This is a fast-paced 7 week course.

 **The college has structured the program to abide by necessary social distancing and safety responses to COVID-19 by limiting the number of students to 8.**

-Please note, applicants will also need to submit a criminal background check and a drug screening test in order to register.
+Please note, applicants will also need to complete a criminal background check, a drug screening test, and immunization check in order to register.

 The community gathered to celebrate a ribbon cutting ceremony for the new nursing lab at the Lebanon Academic Center.
 Chief nursing officer at DHMC, Karen Clements, was among the attendees who spoke about the urgent need for healthcare workers in the region.
 She noted that the partnership DHMC has formed with River Valley Community College will help fill those needs in the upper valley.
 Clements congratulated the LNA students who attended the event and offered them all jobs when they finish.
 The new lab was funded in part by the Jack and Dorothy Byrne Foundation and Mascoma Bank.